Daniela-q-m/Next-Generation-Sequence-Analysis/README.md

 -Calculate FRIP scores with MACS2 output data -Generate quality metrics for a H3K36me3 histone modification ChIP-seq experiment from the ENCODE project.
--Use Bioconductor ChIC package to evaluate library quality
+-Use Bioconductor ChIC package to evaluate library quality -To illustrate the use of the ChIC package, we will use toy control and sample H3K36me3 ChIP-seq BAMs from ENCODE.